 To be fair, there are other options out there, such as satellite phones and satellite internet, but these are expensive to buy and run.
 The Spot X and inReach devices are inexpensive enough to be accessible to most anyone needing communications from just about anywhere.

-First, the nuts and bolts: both devices do what they do (send and receive texts) well and with similar reliability.
+First, the nuts and bolts: with one important exception, both devices do what they do (send and receive texts) well and with similar reliability.
 In a recent session of about 50 messages going back and forth from my place in the Yukon, there were no dropped messages.
 This is an improvement from previous performance.
 There have been recent upgrades to both satellite systems (Globalstar (Spot) and Iridium (inReach)) which likely account for the high reliability.
 Also, Spot and Garmin are in direct competition and they each want to come out on top, so frequent upgrades and improvements can be expected.

 Both devices have tracking and SOS functions.